 After washing, keep the lid up and allow the drum of your washing machine to completely dry.
 Then, use a dryer sheet to wipe off any remaining pet hair.

 12. Wash Your Washing Machine

 You would think that washing machines would keep themselves clean, but alas it’s simply not true.
-Excess detergent and the damp environment make it a perfect environment for growing mold, bacteria and viruses.
+Excess detergent and the damp environment make it a perfect environment for growing mold, bacteria, and viruses.
 Luckily, washing machines are easy to clean.
-Simply run the machine on empty with household bleach, EfferSan, vinegar and baking soda, or any number of homemade solutions (do not combine products).
+Simply run the machine on empty with household bleach, EfferSan, vinegar, and baking soda, or any number of homemade solutions (do not combine products).
 Be sure to use hot water to break down soap scum and any mold that may have accumulated.

 If you have a front loading machine, be sure to dry off the door’s gasket after each wash.
 Water can accumulate there, trapping mold and germs.
 Also, let the front-door open after a wash to allow the drum to dry.

 To get more hair when vacuuming, sprinkle baking soda lightly on your carpet.
-The baking soda will help loosen pet hair and deodorize simultaneously.
+The baking soda will help loosen pet hair and deodorize it simultaneously.
 If you do not clean and vacuum your carpets, you will allow millions of bacteria, germs, and parasites, to grow and spread just on one carpet alone.

 Carpets are a bacteria’s favorite playground and with animals laying all over them, it is a crucial part of the home to clean thoroughly, and very much regularly.